Our Attorney Helps Families Pursue Wrongful Death Claims

 You have only two years from the date of your loved one’s death to file a wrongful death lawsuit, which makes reaching out to an accomplished wrongful death attorney sooner rather than later in your best interest.

-Don’t Wait to Consult with an Experienced Charleston Wrongful Death Lawyer
+Consult with an Experienced Charleston Wrongful Death Lawyer

 Losing a family member to someone else’s wrongdoing leaves you in the very challenging position of shouldering immense grief while facing attendant financial losses that can be very difficult to overcome.
-The compassionate wrongful death attorneys at John Price Law Firm appreciate the challenges you’re experiencing and are committed to fiercely advocating for compensation that adequately addresses your full range of physical, financial, and emotional losses.
+The compassionate wrongful death attorneys at John Price Law Firm appreciate the challenges you’re experiencing.
+They are committed to fiercely advocating for compensation that adequately addresses your full range of physical, financial, and emotional losses.
 Your claim is important to your future, and our dedicated legal team is standing by to help – so please don’t wait to contact us online or call 843-552-6011 to arrange your free consultation today.
 We’re on your side, and we appreciate the opportunity to help.